Demand for female workers

 Many female customers will be put at ease by having a choice of tradeswomen rather than only tradesmen.

-City of Casey cultural and social equity officer Sadia Ali said as a practising Muslim she finds it very uncomfortable to have a handyman in her house.
+City of Casey cultural and social equity officer Sadia Ali said as a practising Muslim she finds more value and trust to have female tradie in her house.

 “We have called a handyman for various reasons, be it broken hot water system, fixing pantries or cabinets or changing shower heads.